-- This Guidance Document discusses key components of operation and maintenance with suggested formatting of how you may present information in your Manual of O&M. Use this guidance as a tool to provide an overview of operation and maintenance to consider, then complete or modify the "Template". - The "Template" provides resources to develop your Manual; you should modify them to be specific for your system add sections, take them out, as appropriate.
-It is generally recommended that your Manual "flows" like your system: from the water source, to treatment, to storage and pumping, and then to the distribution components. - Having a Manual of O&M in a consistent format assists regulatory agencies conduct their reviews for compliance.
+- It is highly recommended to review the "Guidance" document as it discusses key components of operation and maintenance with examples of how you may present information in your O&M Manual.
+Use this guidance as a tool to provide an overview of operation and maintenance to consider, then complete or modify the "Template". - The "Template" is in Microsoft Word providing the opportunity to customize your O&M Manual to be specific for your system add sections, take them out, as appropriate.
+It is generally recommended that your Manual "flows" like your system: from the water source, to treatment, to storage and pumping, and then to the distribution components. - Tip: In Microsoft Word, 'PDFs' may be inserted as 'Objects'

-- Consistent formatting also aids operators that operate more than one public water system or have experience working elsewhere. - Since your Manual of O&M may contain sensitive information, make sure to keep it stored in a safe and secure location.
-At a minimum, it is recommended you have one copy stored onsite, one master digital version, and one off-site to ensure the document is available in the event you are unable to access your offices or facilities.
-Regardless of a water system size, it should be protected against possible sabotage, terrorism, or vandalism. - There are "Suggested Maintenance Checklists" for various components included in Section 6.
-These are intended to assist in documenting routine maintenance and use in the field.
+- Consistent formatting also aids operators that operate more than one public water system or have experience working elsewhere. - Consistent formatting also assists regulatory agencies conduct their reviews for compliance. - Since your Manual of O&M may contain sensitive information, make sure to keep it stored in a safe and secure location.
+At a minimum, it is recommended you have one copy stored on-site, one master digital version, and one off-site to ensure the document is available in the event you are unable to access your offices or facilities.
+Regardless of a water system size, it should be protected against possible sabotage, terrorism, or vandalism. - When you are done, Don't Forget to UPDATE the Table of Contents to reflect the page numbers as they have changed based upon your modifications!!